-When traveling to Northern California, it is pertinent to stop at Natural Bridges State Beach, a refuge of monarch butterflies and sweeping views of the Pacific Ocean.
+When traveling to Northern California, it must-stop is Natural Bridges State Beach, a refuge for monarch butterflies and sweeping views of the Pacific Ocean.

 Nestled in stunning Santa Cruz, California, this 65-acre California state park was named for the naturally occurring mudstone bridges that line the Pacific Ocean.
-Wave erosion carved these mudstone bridges after a combination of silt, clay, and diatoms were solidified into a mixture of stone that created three arches on the beach.
+Wave erosion carved these mudstone bridges after a combination of silt, clay, and diatoms were solidified into stone.

 The State Beach is a perfect place for families, couples, and friend groups to go swimming, surfing, and hiking.
 If your focus is hiking, check out the tidal pools that take place year-round.
 These exist at low tide and are a favorite of naturalists.
 You’ll see plenty of sea life and it’s easy to walk around for all levels of activity.
 Climb on the rocks and watch the waves crash into the bridge.
 The trail is very easy to walk.

-In the winter months, Natural Bridges State Beach is a great spot to watch the otters and dolphins play in the ocean and if you’re lucky, you might even spot a whale!
-The winter months are the perfect time for migrating whales to be spotted off the shores and Natural Bridges State Beach gives a perfect vantage point for watching some of nature’s most fascinating sea animals.
+In the winter months, Natural Bridges State Beach is a great spot to watch the otters and dolphins play in the ocean and if you’re lucky, you might even spot a whale.
+Natural Bridges State Beach gives a perfect vantage point for watching some of nature’s most fascinating sea animals.

 Santa Cruz, California is known for its surfing and Natural Bridges State Beach is a great spot to hang ten.
 Best for experienced surfers, this reef-rocky beach has hollow, fast, and powerful waves starting at 3-5 feet and reaching up to 16 feet with a big swell!